-There are plenty of apps and browser extensions that exist solely to help people find great deals and promotions.
+There are plenty of apps and browser extensions that exist solely to help people find great deals and promotions, such as LMR coupons.

 For instance, there’s Honey – a browser plugin that automatically applies any coupon codes it can find online at check-out on at eligible stores.
 Swagbucks is another great one.
 Earn points by using the app and shopping at partner stores, then trade those points for gift cards at stores like Amazon or Walmart.

 Also, be sure to download the stores’ apps if they have them, as they often have exclusive promotions available on there too.